-285 Commonwealth was designed by Winslow and Bigelow, architects, and built in 1903-1904 by Ira Hersey, builder, as the home of Frederick Thomas Bradbury and his wife Harriet J. (White) Bradbury.
+285 Commonwealth was designed by Winslow and Bigelow, architects, and built in 1903-1904 by Ira Hersey, carpenter and builder, as the home of Frederick Thomas Bradbury and his wife Harriet J. (White) Bradbury.
 They previously had lived at 197 Marlborough.
-Harriet Bradbury is shown as the owner of 285 Commonwealth on the original building permit application, dated October 31, 1903, and on the 1908, 1917, and 1928 Bromley maps.
+Harriet Bradbury is shown as the owner on the original building permit application, dated October 31, 1903.

 A Boston Transcript news article from 1903 described plans for the new house: “The substantial and costly dwelling to be erected on lot numbered 285 Commonwealth avenue, Back Bay, near Gloucester street, for Mrs. Harriet J. Bradbury, as already announced in the Transcript, will be built of stone and brick and will cost upwards of $60,000 above the land.
 In dimensions the house will be four-stories high, with a frontage of twenty-six feet and a clear depth of seventy-five feet.
 Winslow and Bigelow have the plans in preparation…”.

 George Robert White, Harriet Bradbury’s brother, lived with the Bradburys.
 He had lived with them at 197 Marlborough.
 He also maintained a home, Lilliothea, at Smith’s Point in Manchester.
-He was managinging partner in the Potter Drug and Chemical Company (manufacturers of Cuticura soap) and a real estate investor.
+He was managing partner in the Potter Drug and Chemical Company (manufacturers of Cuticura soap) and a real estate investor.
 George White was a major benefactor of the Museum of Fine Arts and other Boston institutions.
-In 1910, he purchased the bronze statue, “Bacchante,” by Frederick Macmonnies, from the Yerkes Estate in New York City and later donated it (on permanent loan) to the MFA.
-The statue had been commissioned by architect Charles F. McKim in 1897 and donated to the Boston Public Library (designed by McKim, Mead, and White), but the public furor over the “indecency” of the statue resulted in McKim withdrawing the donation.

 Frederick Bradbury was teller of the Provident Institution for Savings until 1907, when he became treasurer of Potter Drug and Chemical.